Huawei P10 Lite Review: Overview & Price

 Viewing angles are also good on the P10 Lite, allowing you to view the phone with very little glare from almost all angles.

 We did find that the colour temperature was a lot cooler than we were used to; colours have a slight blue tinge to them, but the colour temperature can be manually adjusted in the settings tab.

 The contrast is strong too, plenty of depth in the darker colours allowing images and video footage to look great.

 Overall we were impressed with the display, it’s not as good as an OLED or anything but it was more than capable of giving us an all-round good media experience, we watched YouTube videos on this phone for a couple hours and it was great.

 Huawei P10 Lite Review: Performance

 The Huawei P10 Lite comes with Android 7.0 and EMUI 5.1 interface, this is identical to what is found in the Huawei P10 and allows easy navigation around the phone.

 We found the UI to be easy to navigate after some getting used to; it almost feels like a shady version of Apples IOS.

-The EMUI is customisable, allowing you to change things like your homescreen and gestures, there is a one-handed mode, voice control and a do-not-disturb mode for when your in meetings or hungover.
+The EMUI is customisable, allowing you to change things like your home screen and gestures, there is a one-handed mode, voice control and a do-not-disturb mode for when you’re in meetings or hungover.

-There are other cool features like ‘flip-to-mute’ which when turning you phone face down it will immediately mute the phone.
+There are other cool features like ‘flip-to-mute’ which when turning your phone face down it will immediately mute the phone.